exercism/go/concepts/comments/about.md

 results = results[1:] // skipping the header row
 ```

-In most cases, code that is clearly written is self -explanatory, and comments are not needed.
+In most cases, code that is clearly written is self-explanatory, and comments are not needed.
 Occasionally, it is necessary for the code to do something complex or unexpected; that type of code should be commented.

 ## Doc comments